In this chapter, we take a look at bigints, JavaScript’s integers whose storage space grows and shrinks as needed.

 Why?
 The idea behind unsigned right shifting is that a zero is shifted in “from the left”.
 In other words, the assumption is that there is a finite amount of binary digits.

-However, with bigints, there is no “left”, their binary digits extend infinitely.
-This is especially important with negative numbers.
+However, with negative bigints (especially negative ones), there is no “left”; their binary digits extend infinitely.

 Signed right shift works even with an infinite number of digits because the highest digit is preserved.
 Therefore, it can be adapted to bigints.